ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/Iglu-webhook-setup.md

 <a name="overview" />
 ## 1. Overview

-This webhook integration lets you track application installation events logged by [AD-X Tracking] [adxtracking-website].
+This webhook adapter lets you track events sent via a `GET` request containing an [Iglu] [iglu]-compatible event payload.

+You can use this adapter with vendors who allow you define your own event types for "postback".
+An example of a vendor who does this is [AD-X Tracking] [adxtracking-website].

-For the technical implementation, see [[AD-X Tracking webhook adapter]].
+For the technical implementation, see [[Iglu webhook adapter]].

 <a name="compat" />
 ### 1.1 Compatibility

-* [Snowplow 0.9.10] [snowplow-0.9.10]+ (all collectors)
+* [Snowplow 0.9.11] [snowplow-0.9.11]+ (all collectors)
-* AD-X Tracking webhook format as of 1 November 2014
+* Iglu self-describing JSON

 <a name="setup" />
 ## 2. Setup